TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 to validate ``$user``.

-In some use cases it is reasonable that *inconsistent domain objects* are gives as arguments.
+In some use cases it is reasonable that *inconsistent domain objects* are given as arguments.
 That can be the case for multi page forms, because after filling the first page the domain object is not complete.
 In this case you can use the annotation :php:`@TYPO3\CMS\Extbase\Annotation\IgnoreValidation("parameter")`.
 This